semiologic/google-analytics/readme.txt

 Note that site authors are not tracked so as to not pollute your stats.

 This plugin contrasts with a number of similar WordPress plugins, in the amount of effort that was put into making it easy to use, and into integrating other plugins so you can make the best of your stats.

+= Universal Analytics =

+Google has been working on an updated version of their analytics tracking software and recently took it out of beta and into full production.
+In doing so they have deprecated the classic Google Analytics tracking code and want all customers to use the newer code that offers more capabilities.
+This plugin now supports both but it is recommended you use the Universal Analytics going forward.

 = AdSense integration =